 Universal Stainless Announces Base Price Increase on Bar Products

-/EIN News/ -- BRIDGEVILLE, Pa., Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Universal Stainless & Alloy Products, Inc. (Nasdaq: USAP) today announced a base price increase of 7% to 12% on bar products.
+BRIDGEVILLE, Pa., Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Universal Stainless & Alloy Products, Inc. USAP today announced a base price increase of 7% to 12% on bar products.
 The increase goes into effect immediately.
 Current material and energy surcharges will remain in effect.

 Chris Zimmer, Executive Vice President and Chief Commercial Officer, commented, "We are in an environment that has brought sharp inflationary cost increases to nearly all areas of our business, and it is necessary for us to adjust our pricing to keep up with this higher cost burden.
 We will continue to take the actions necessary to manage our organization and maintain our class leading customer service levels and exceptional production quality standard."